GriefSmith/Ctranslator/README.md

    - Click **Preview** to open the Canva editor
    - Click **Open** when the app appears in the side panel

-## How to Use
+## 📖 Quick Start Guide

-### 1. Setup
+### Getting Started

-- Open a Canva design with text you want to translate
+1. Open your Canva design
-- Open the Ctranslator app from the side panel
+2. Find **Ctranslator** in the Apps panel
-- Select text elements you want to translate (Ctrl/Cmd + A for all)
+3. Select text elements you want to translate (Ctrl/Cmd + A for all)

-### 2. Translate

-- Click **"Translate to English"** (currently Spanish → English)
-- The app will automatically translate all selected text using MyMemory API
-- Wait for translation to complete

-### 3. Review

-- Review each translation in the multiline text fields
-- Edit any translations that need adjustment
-- Check the "✓ Reviewed & approved" box for each item
-- All items must be reviewed before proceeding
+### Translating Your Content

+1. **Choose Direction**: Click "Translate to English" or "Translate to Spanish"
+2. **Wait**: Automatic translation takes a few seconds
+3. **Review**: Check each translation and make edits as needed
+4. **Approve**: Mark each translation as reviewed
+5. **Apply**: Save all translations to your design

-### 4. Apply
+### Making Changes

-- Click **"Apply Translations"** to replace the original text with translations
+- **Edit Translations**: Click in any translation field to modify text
-- Original text is automatically backed up for undo

-### 5. Finalize

-- Review the before/after comparison
-- **Undo Changes**: Restore original text (requires text selection)
+- **Undo All Changes**: Use the "Undo Changes" button (keep text selected!)
-- **New Translation**: Start a fresh translation session

-## Translation API
+- **Start Fresh**: Click "New Translation" to begin again

+💡 **Pro Tip**: Always keep your text elements selected throughout the workflow to enable undo functionality.

+## 🔐 Privacy & Technology

-The app uses **MyMemory API**, a free translation service:
+**Translation Service**: We use MyMemory API, a trusted free translation service

-- ✅ Free to use (no API key required)
+- ✅ No sign-up or API keys required
-- ✅ Reliable (99.9% uptime)
+- ✅ Your text is processed securely
-- ✅ Supports 100+ language pairs
+- ✅ No data is stored permanently
-- ✅ 500 character limit per request
+- ✅ Reliable 99.9% uptime

-- ⚠️ Daily quota: 10,000 words/day (free tier)
+**Fair Usage**: Free tier includes 10,000 words per day - plenty for most users!

 ## Project Structure